 Gregg Lehman (Director; Chairman of the Board).
 Gregg Lehman has been a member of the Company's Board of Directors since May 8, 2014.
 Dr. Lehman is a nationally recognized leader in population health management and has more than 28 years' experience in the health care industry.
 Dr. Lehman has served as Chief Executive Officer of EB Employee Solutions, LLC, a healthcare insurance agency and third party administrator, since May 2014.
 Dr. Lehman was previously President and Chief Executive Officer of MGC Diagnostics Corporation, a leading cardio-respiratory diagnostic company from July 2011 until May 2014.
 Dr. Lehman served as President and Chief Executive Officer of Health Fitness Corporation, a population health management company based in Minneapolis, MN, from 2007 through 2010.
 Dr. Lehman has held numerous senior-level executive and governance positions in the medical and education industries including President and Chief Executive Officer of INSPIRIS, Inc., a Nashville-based specialty care medical management company.
 Dr. Lehman also was President and Chief Executive Officer of Gordian Health Solutions, Inc., a health management company, and President and Chief Executive Officer of the National Business Coalition on Health (NBGH) in Washington, D.C., and as President of Taylor University in Indiana.
-Dr. Lehman currently serves on the Executive Committee of the Washington, D.C.-based Care Continuum Alliance and has worked with the Health Care Purchasing Institute through Academy Health, the eHealth Initiative, the National Quality Forum, the National Patient Safety Foundation, and other purchasing/quality organizations that promote value-based purchasing and market-based reform.
+Dr. Lehman has worked with the Health Care Purchasing Institute through Academy Health, the eHealth Initiative, the National Quality Forum, the National Patient Safety Foundation, and other purchasing/quality organizations that promote value-based purchasing and market-based reform.
 Dr. Lehman has a Doctorate and a Master of Science degree in higher education administration, with a minor in finance and economics from Purdue University and a Bachelor of Science in business management and marketing from Indiana University.